- Taxpayer Information Worksheet – New Clients

 - Engagement for Services Agreement

-- Taxpayer Changes – Additional Questions Checklist
+- Please Check ALL that apply – Additional Questions Checklist

 - Individual Taxes – Income & Deductible Expenses Checklist